 After Spacewar! the e-sports’ take-off fizzled out, gaining little interest in popular culture.
 Whether due to access to computers, cultural stigma of video games, or technological limitations, e-sports struggled to get traction for many years.

 But, then, e-sports blazed into favor.
 E-sports holds competitions all over the world, and major news networks cover their events.
 Professional gamers now even gain loyal followings.
-What led to the significant shift in popularity?
+What led to a significant shift in popularity?

 The Blizzard Revolution